 Sound familiar?
 It should!
 These findings highlight the same lack of investment that undermines traditional fundraising and marketing for too many organizations.

 It’s a real catch-22: Success is impossible without the necessary investment in staff, skills, and budget.
-In this scenario, identifying and analyzing the analytics that show what to do more or less of is likely to drop low on the to-do list.
+In this scenario, identifying and analyzing the analytics that shows what to do more or less of is likely to drop low on the to-do list.

 Professionalizing Digital Fundraising Is the Ultimate Success Factor: Ready, Set, Go

 Care2, HJC, NTEN, and the Resource Alliance collaborated on this survey to discover how to “best leverage digital communications and fundraising to make the world a better place.”

 - Ready: The right staff (with the right skills) and sufficient budget are in place.

 - Set (Part 1): The ability to distribute the right content to the right people at the right time via the right channels.

 - Set (Part 2): The ability to measure, analyze, and improve your digital fundraising.
 “Without the ability to track and analyze, no amount of staffing, structure, or cultural shifts to digital will matter, and you won’t be able to go”